 JOINT RELEASE: SIGNED!
 Bill to Benefit Colorado Farmers and Ranchers

-DENVER, CO – Governor Jared Polis today signed legislation to make pesticide disposal and recycling easier and more affordable for Colorado’s farmers and ranchers.
+DENVER, CO – Governor Jared Polis on May 26 signed legislation to make pesticide disposal and recycling easier and more affordable for Colorado’s farmers and ranchers.

 “This new law will help farmers and ranchers in my district and across Colorado who have been holding on to pesticides for decades because there aren’t safe, easy disposal options,” said Rep. Tisha Mauro, D-Pueblo.
 “Our law creates a new state-run program that brings safe, convenient and low-cost pesticide disposal directly to our communities.
 Colorado farmers and ranchers are good stewards of our land, and this law will save them time, money and hassle on proper pesticide disposal.”